Distributed Scheduling using Graph Neural Networks: Distributed MWIS solver using graph neural networks

 In~\eqref{E:gcn}, $\bbcalL$ is the normalized Laplacian of $\ccalG$, ${\bbTheta}_{0}^{l}, {\bbTheta}_{1}^{l} \in \mathbb{R}^{g_{l} \times g_{l+1}}$ are trainable parameters, and $\sigma(.)$ is the activation function.
 The activation functions of the input and hidden layers are selected as leaky ReLUs whereas a linear activation is used for the output layer. {The input and output are both vectors, i.e., $g_{0}=g_{L}=1$.} Since $\bbcalL$ is a local operator on $\ccalG$, it should be noted that $z(v)$ can be computed locally at each node $v$ through $L$ communications with its neighbors.
 As an extreme case, the 1-layer GCN does not employ any non-linear activation and node embeddings $z(v)$ can be locally computed as

 where $\mathcal{N}(v)$ denotes the neighborhood of node $v$, and $d_v$ and $d_{v_i}$ represent the degrees of nodes $v$ and $v_i$, respectively.

 The architecture of the proposed distributed MWIS (approximate) solver is illustrated in Fig.~\ref{fig:dqnfw}.
 In accordance with Problem~\ref{P:main}, the inputs to our solver consist of the conflict graph $\ccalG$ and a vector $\bbu$ of node utilities, and the output of the solver is an estimate $\hat{\bbv}_{\mathrm{GCN}}$ of the optimal link scheduling.
 As discussed, we first encode the graph structure in the scalar node embeddings $\bbz$ through a GCN.
 We then compute the element-wise product between $\bbz$ and $\bbu$ (the original per-link utilities) to obtain a set of modified graph-aware utilities $\bbw = \bbz \odot \bbu$.
 Our estimated solution $\hat{\bbv}_{\mathrm{GCN}}$ is obtained from $\bbw$ through a local greedy algorithm~\cite{joo2015local}.
-In a nutshell, this local greedy algorithm is implemented by adding vertex $v$ to the solution set if $w(v) > \bar{w}(v)$, where $\bar{w}(v) $ is defined as
+In a nutshell, this local greedy algorithm is implemented by adding vertex $v$ to the solution set as

+Then, \eqref{eq:lg} is iterated on $\ccalG'=\ccalG \setminus (\hat{\bbv}\cup\mathcal{N}(\hat{\bbv}))$ until $\ccalG'$ is empty.
 Moreover, the local greedy algorithm has a built-in tie-breaking mechanism based on an initial assignment of identification numbers to each node in the wireless network that does not require additional information exchanges in the case of a tie.

-The communication complexity (defined as the rounds of local exchanges between a node and its neighborhood) of the proposed MWIS solver is $L+1$, where $1$ is the complexity of the local greedy algorithm.
+The communication complexity (defined as the rounds of local exchanges between a node and its neighborhood) of the proposed MWIS solver is $L+\log(|V|)$, where $\log(|V|)$ is the average complexity of the local greedy algorithm \cite{joo2015local}.
 In this way, $\hat{\bbv}_{\mathrm{GCN}}$ can be computed in a distributed manner, where the local computational and communication costs can be controlled by modifying the number of layers $L$ in the GCN.
-Importantly, notice that the number of rounds of local exchanges is independent of the graph size $|\ccalV|$, a key aspect to promote scalability.
+Importantly, notice that the logarithmic local communication complexity is a key aspect to promote scalability.